The 40th Day Novena Prayer For The Dead in Filipino Culture

 The Catholic religion holds that the soul of a dead person does not wander for a long time after death, and this belief was blended with Filipino culture during the Spanish era.
 Nowadays, this tradition is practised by many Filipino families.
 Many Filipinos also perform this prayer for their dead relatives.
 They believe that this prayer is a way to protect their loved ones’ souls in the afterlife.

-READ: Prayer For My Soldier Boyfriend
+READ: Prayer For Planting Seeds

 The novena begins on the day the deceased died.
 The prayer is said to make the departed realize that they are now in the spirit world and that the next day their spirits would go straight to heaven.
 During the nine-day novena, the prayer warriors recite a litany and regular formulaic prayer, and on the fortieth day, a simple meal is served.